TheRealKaup/TheRealKaup/journal/video_games.md

 I'm not sure what's preferable in a case where humorous side content doesn't fit.
 Perhaps abandoning side content altogether and going for a completely linear storyline, or separating side content into a small amount of quests that are long enough to achieve their purpose, is the way to go.

+In a sense, this is a matter of quality over quantity.
+To make more serious side content, quality is tramendously more important than quantity.
+Humours side content allows for more quantity, which, for instance, can benefit open world games.

 ## RPGs

 ...